What Is Social Login and Is It Worth Implementing?

 - Compromised or stolen data: Social identity providers like Facebook and LinkedIn have faced infamous data breaches over the years, where leaks compromised millions of user accounts at a time.

 - Poor password practices: Unfortunately, 65% of people report reusing credentials across multiple accounts and sites.
 If any social login site experiences data theft, users who’ve repeatedly used the same passwords will likely have multiple compromised accounts on their hands.
-Frequent social login users are those most at risk, as credential leaks jeopardise every app or site login linked to a breached social media account.
+Frequent social login users are those most at risk, as credential leaks jeopardize every app or site login linked to a breached social media account.

-- Privacy and compliance: Organisations implementing social login need to be vigilant with regards to privacy, as regulations like the CCPA and GDPR give users legal rights to opt in and out of various data collection and sharing practices.
+- Privacy and compliance: Organizations implementing social login need to be vigilant with regards to privacy, as regulations like the CCPA and GDPR give users legal rights to opt in and out of various data collection and sharing practices.
 For end users, it’s important to dig into the different permission requests of each platform and determine—before accepting—if each ask is justified.

 Is social login worth implementing?

 The big picture is, yes, social login improves experiences for businesses and end users alike.
 However, we advise taking a few additional steps to ensure that your social login experiences are secure.

 To avoid account takeover, back up social login with multi-factor authentication.
 By enabling additional forms of authentication, hackers will be unable to use leaked credentials to breach social media accounts or linked apps and websites.
 Social identity providers that allow for customizable permissions are also preferable, as this helps organizations to honor compliance requirements while creating trustworthy user experiences.